Lead Prop Carpenter

 - Must be able to use a respirator in accordance with OSHA’s Respiratory Protection Standard.

-- Must be able to safely lift and carry 85 pounds.
+- Must be able to carry 85 pounds.